Sourdough Starter for Beginners- No Scale Needed

 Meet the Key Players: Yeast, Bacteria & Natural Sugars

-• Wild Yeast – Unlike commercial yeast, which is isolated and highly processed, wild yeast is naturally found in the air, on flour, and even on your hands.
-It feeds on flour’s natural sugars and produces carbon dioxide, which makes the dough rise.
+• Wild Yeast – Unlike commercial yeast, which is isolated and highly processed, wild yeast is naturally present in the air, on flour, and even on your hands.
+It thrives on the unrefined natural sugars in the flour, feeding on them and producing carbon dioxide.
+This gas creates the bubbles that make your sourdough rise.
+The wild yeast works its magic during the first rise, contributing to the slow fermentation process that gives sourdough its distinctive flavor and texture.

 Why Wild Yeast & Natural Sugars Are Better for You